Ground state preparation in $(2+1)$-dimensional pure $\mathbb{Z}_2$ lattice gauge theory via deterministic quantum imaginary time evolution: Numerical simulation

 In this section, we present simulation results for a fixed system size $(N_{\text{site}}^x,N_{\text{site}}^y)=(3,3)$ (see the left panel of Fig.~\ref{fig:system_description}) with open boundary conditions.
 The initial state is the ground state of the electric field term given as~$\ket{\Omega_0} = \ket{+}^{\otimes N_\text{link}}$.
 We also fix the maximal imaginary time as $\tau_\text{max}=2.0$, for which we confirm the convergence (See the left panel of Fig.~\ref{fig:tau-epsilon}).

-As we mentioned in Section~\ref{subsec:reduction-pauli-pool}, the size of the support of Pauli pools is shown to be bounded by the correlation length~\cite{Motta:2019yya}.
+As we mentioned in Section~\ref{subsec:reduction-pauli-pool}, the size of the support of Pauli pools is shown to be controlled by the correlation length~\cite{Motta:2019yya}.
 Although taking a sufficiently large support yields state preparation with provable error bounds, we can instead use a smaller support as a heuristic.
 This further reduces gate and measurement costs, at the expense of extra errors.
-Specifically, we consider Pauli pools at each step with weight four (the weight is defined by Eq.~\eqref{eq:weight-pauli-pool}), which are given as follows (see also Tab.~\ref{fig:support-pauli-pool-z2lgt}).
+Specifically, we consider Pauli pools at each step with the maximum Pauli-string weight of four (i.e. each Pauli string in the Pauli pool has weight at most four), which are given as follows (see also Tab.~\ref{fig:support-pauli-pool-z2lgt}).
 For a plaquette term~$W_{\bm{n}}$, we use $\mathcal{P}[\mathcal{D}]$ defined by Eq.~\eqref{eq:pauli-group-in-domain} with a support~$\mathcal{D}=\text{supp}(W_{\bm{n}})$, which is a set of qubits that the plaquette acts on.
 On the other hand, each link~$(\bm{n},\bm{e}_{\mu})$ is involved in the two adjacent plaquettes, $W_{\bm{n}}$ and $W_{\bm{n}-\bm{e}_{\nu}}$, where~$\nu=y$~($\nu=x$) for~$\mu=x$~($\mu=y$).
 We thus define

 and construct the corresponding Pauli pool as $\mathcal{P} = \mathcal{P}[\mathcal{D}_+] \cup \mathcal{P}[\mathcal{D}_-]$\,.